anastassia-b/art-book-app/README.md

 - [x] In progress: setup Continuous Integration (Jenkins build passed)
 - [ ] In progress: Deploy through AWS server and remote Postgres database.
-- [ ] Write more backend and frontend tests.
-- [ ] Point heroku to custom domain name.
-- [ ] Refactor project modal.
-- [ ] Refactor api call on a user page.
-- [ ] Ensure no n+1 queries.
 - [x] In progress: Configure Segment